The

 better time to “reach out to distant cousins" and try to establish what

-there.
-I'm sure that a connection must exist for this part of the family emigrated
+that a connection must exist for this part of the family emigrated from Bohemia

-is due to records showing three ships manifest with basically the same names
+records showing three ships manifest with basically the same names over that

-over that period of time.
-It was only through a birth certificate for my
+period of time.
+It was only through a birth certificate for my “great

-“great grandfather Joseph" an immigrant and a Civil war Veteran.
-He came
+grandfather Joseph" an immigrant and a Civil war Veteran.
+He came to

 ,Bohemia)

-at Lhotz, to Jana (John) and Maria Beneova Pavelka was born a son Wentzel or
+Moravia) at Lhotz, to Jana (John) and Maria Beneova Pavelka was born a son

-Valcav (George) Pavelka.
+Wentzel or Valcav (George) Pavelka.
 The date was May 22, 1798.
-Because John Pavelka was
+Because John

-born in 1770, it would appear that George may have been the first born of that
+Pavelka was born in 1770, it would appear that George may have been the first

 My research shows George (Wentzel) to be married to Katherine Bezdiceka (born

-and Anton) Entering this picture is the possibility of another wife by the name
+Fanny and Anton) Entering this picture is the possibility of another wife by

-of Anna.
-I cannot believe this probability for there appears to be too many
+the name of Anna.
+I cannot believe this probability for there appears to be too

-years and the immigration records do not support it.
-Could there have been another
+many years and the immigration records do not support it.
+Could there have been

-George or Wenzel within that family of Johns and Maria?
-The only record that gives
+another George or Wenzel within that family of Johns and Maria?
+The only record

-any voice to this possibility comes from the U.S. Census in the mid 1850's.
-At
+that gives any voice to this possibility comes from the U.S. Census in the mid

-years).
-George is buried in the Mayflower Cemetery (SE corner) Oxford Junction,
+Anna (age 7 years).
+George is buried in the Mayflower Cemetery (SE corner)

 Shortly after arrival in this country, at the age of 9 years my great

-grandfather Joseph, went to work for Soloman Pence, a fellow countryman from
+grandfather Joseph, went to work for Solomon Pence.
+This man employed

-campaign in Mississippi.
-He served just over two years and was medically
+Mississippi.
+He served just over two years and was medically discharged.
+Most

-discharged.
-Most of the overseas information came from his baptism certificate
+of the overseas information came from his baptism certificate that was finally

 Upon his return to the Oxford Junction area he married Adelia Morovic, a girl